Susana0422/An-lisis-de-mercado-para-el-sector-videojuegos/README.md

 ![videogames](https://github.com/user-attachments/assets/5f72facc-d69c-44ea-9384-e123d660763b)

+## 📌 Goal
-Goal: Detect patterns to create an advertising campaign for the video game market for the ICE store.
+Detect patterns to create an advertising campaign for the video game market for the ICE store.

+---

+## 📄 Description

-Description: The project focused on analyzing a dataset of he video game market for the ICE store between 1980 and 2016.
+The project focused on analyzing a dataset of he video game market for the ICE store between 1980 and 2016.
 The dataset included platform,year_of_release,genre,na_sales,eu_sales,jp_sales,other_sales,critic_score,user_score,rating and rating_name.
 The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA)

+---

+## 🧠 Skills Applied

-Skills: data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+Data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.

 Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.

-Results:
+## 📊 Key Results

 - The industries that dominate the video game market are playstation and Nintendo, which statistically have equal variance and means.